Pink-Crab/Perique-Registerables/docs/Meta_Box.md

 ### $view_data_filter
 > @var callable(\WP_Post, array): array

-This allows setting a callable to be called when the args are passed to the template file.
+Allows to set a callable to be called when the args are passed to the template file.
 This gives a chance to add additional args and edit them at render time (to avoid race conditions caused by hook timings)

 ```php
 $meta_box = new Meta_Box('my_meta_box_key_1');